D-Shwagginz/wa-cr/README.md

 ## Limitations

 * Demos won't work properly because of how the doom engines psuedo-random number generator functions.
-If the wads are different at all, the demos won't function
+If the wads are different at all, the demos won't function as intended